mrocklin/thesis/uq-methods.md

 Sampling methods apply the non-linear function $f$ to unrelated inputs.
 The computations that result may share nothing in common.
 Alternatively, derivative methods apply the same linear derivative code $f'$ to a set of vectors collected within a single matrix.
 The computation performed on the different vectors is identical and may benefit both from SIMD parallelism and, in certain computations, from memory locality often gained in matrix-matrix computations.
 This motivates the following thesis

-*Disruptions of SIMD parallelism and automatic differentiation might sufficiently reduce the cost of linear derivative methods for uncertainty propagation so that they are again competitive with non-linear high order accuracy sampling methods.*
+*Disruptions of SIMD parallelism and automatic differentiation might sufficiently reduce the development and runtime cost of linear derivative methods for uncertainty propagation so that they are again competitive with non-linear high-order-accuracy sampling methods.*

 ### Evaluation

-This relatively simple thesis depends on a few concepts.
+Evaluation of this thesis depends on a few concepts.

 1. Numerical methods for evolving Dynamical Systems, i.e. knowledge of $f$
 2. Uncertainty / Statistics